Not all courses are offered each year. Make sure to check the updated course offering page each year.

 NANO 161.
 Material Selection in Engineering (4) Selection of materials for engineering systems, based on constitutive analyses of functional requirements and material properties.
 The role and implications of processing on material selection.
 Optimizing material selection in a quantitative methodology.
 Prerequisites: NANO 108.
 Priority enrollment given to nanoengineering majors.

 NANO 164.
-Advanced Micro– & Nano– Materials for Energy Storage and Conversion (4) Materials for energy storage and conversion in existing and future power systems, including fuel cells and batteries, photovoltaic cells, thermoelectric cell and hybrids.Prerequisites: NANO 101 and NANO 102
+Advanced Micro– & Nano– Materials for Energy Storage and Conversion (4) Materials for energy storage and conversion in existing and future power systems, including fuel cells and batteries, photovoltaic cells, thermoelectric cell and hybrids.Prerequisites: NANO 101, NANO 102, NANO 148.

 NANO 168.
 Electrical, Dielectric, and Magnetic Properties of Engineering Materials (4) Introduction to physical principles of electrical, dielectric and magnetic properties.
 Semiconductors, control of defects, thin film and nano–crystal growth, electronic and optoelectronic devices.
 Processing–microstructure–property relations of dielectric materials, including piezoelectric, pyroelectric and ferroelectric and magnetic materials.
 Prerequisites: NANO 102 and NANO 104.

 NANO 174.
 Mechanical Behavior of Materials (4) Microscopic and macroscopic aspects of the mechanical behavior of engineering materials, with emphasis on recent development in materials characterization by mechanical methods.
 The fundamental aspects of plasticity in engineering materials, strengthening mechanisms and mechanical failure modes of materials systems.
 Prerequisites: NANO 108.